Are you looking for Frequently Asked Questions about Prenatal Care?

 At approximately 30 weeks, you will be having a follow-up sonogram to assess how the baby is growing.

-From 30 weeks until delivery, most new mothers find it helpful to enroll in hospital tours and childbirth education classes at the Long Island Jewish/Katz Women’s Hospital.
+From 30 weeks until delivery, most new mothers find it helpful to enroll in hospital tours at the Long Island Jewish/Katz Women’s Hospital.
 Classes on newborn CPR and breastfeeding are also available.
 You can register for these classes online or call 1-855-824-BABY (824-2229) for more information.
+We offer childbirth classes in our office.

 After 35 weeks we will begin performing internal exams at your visits.
 In addition, we will spend some time during your visit discussing labor and delivery.
 Blood work and a vaginal culture will also be performed in preparation for labor.
 If you’d like to arm yourself with more information, you can read about signs of labor and the labor process.